Synthetixio/SIPs/content/sccp/sccp-247.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Lower the atomic exchange fee on trades towards sETH, with respect to the 1inch integration addresses specified in [SIP-288](https://sips.synthetix.io/sips/sip-288/), to 25 bp from 35 bp.
+Lower the atomic exchange fee on trades into sETH, with respect to the 1inch integration addresses specified in [SIP-288](https://sips.synthetix.io/sips/sip-288/), to 25 bp from 35 bp.

 ## Abstract